lucasgerrits/stream-tools-and-widgets/StreamerPrinterAddons/README.md

 4. Click the `New Webhook` button, then click on the newly listed webhook.
 5. The `Copy Webhook URL` button should likely be all you need to paste into a Streamer.bot Sub-Action when noted.

+## Misc Notes
+If for whatever reason something isn't printing, but instead opening up a PDF file in a browser, check the `[SP] CONFIG GOES HERE` Action in Streamer.bot.
+I may have forgotten to `Set argument %Debug%` back to `False` and that probably got included in the most recent export.

 ## Contact:
 For questions, concerns, or to show thanks, you can find and follow me here: